zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 Not every system requires consensus: leaderless and multi-leader replication systems typically don't use global consensus: maybe it's Ok when multiple leaders don't agree, we may be able to merge branching version histories.

+# Part 3 Derived data

+* Systems of records: source of truth, if there is any discrepancy between another system and the system of record, system of record's data is by definition the correct one.
+Written once and typically normalized.
+* Derived data systems: process / transform existing data in some way.
+If you lose it you can always regenerate it.
+E.g. cache.
+Technically redundant but good for read performance.
+Being clear about which is which helps bring clarity on a confusing system.

+Whether the DB stores systems of records or derived data is up to your application and how you use such data.

+# Chap 10 Batch Processing

+The first two parts talk about request / response, in an online system triggered by user (**services**).
+Response time is important.

+A different system is an offline system / **batch processing system**, taking in a large amount of input data, runs a job to process it, and may take a while.
+Usually scheduled periodically.
+Throughput is important.

+**Stream processing system** is something in between, a near-real-time processing system.
+Operates on events shortly after they happen.

+MapReduce is a batch processing algorithm, and was subsequently implemented in Hadoop, CouchDB, MongoDB.

+Batch processing is a very old form of computing, and MapReduce bears an uncanny resemblance to the electromechanical IBM card-sorting machines.

+### Batch processing with Unix tools

 (_is no dirty writes an atomicity, consistency (linearizability) and isolation guarantee?_)